Painful intelligence: What AI can tell us about human suffering: Two main kinds of suffering

 \section{Two main kinds of suffering}

 Now I shall try to recapitulate the ideas above, both ancient and modern, as succinctly as possible.
-I think we only need to talk about two kinds of suffering, or rather two mechanisms producing suffering, namely: \begin{enumerate} \item Frustration (e.g., Buddha, Epictetus, several neuroscientists\footnote{Among recent work, see especially \citet{papini2015behavioral}, but the idea has a long history in experimental psychology as reviewed by Papini et al.}) \item Threat to the intactness of the person, including their self-image (e.g., IASP, Cassell) \end{enumerate} Furthermore, van Hooft's theory could be seen as combining these two aspects.
+I think we only need to talk about two kinds of suffering, or rather two mechanisms producing suffering, namely: \begin{enumerate} \item \textit{Frustration} (e.g., Buddha, Epictetus, several neuroscientists\footnote{Among recent neuroscience, see especially \citet{papini2015behavioral}, but the idea has a long history in experimental psychology as reviewed by Papini et al. A very similar point is made by Pascal in his famous formula: ``c'est \^etre malheureux que de vouloir et ne pouvoir.'' (\textit{Pens\'ees}, fragment Mis\`ere, 24).}) \item \textit{Threat}, especially to the intactness of the person, including their self-image (e.g., IASP, Cassell) \end{enumerate} Based on this dichotomy, this book will develop two computational definitions of suffering, one each for these two aspects.
+Two different definitions of frustration are given in Chapters~\ref{planning.ch} and \ref{rpe.ch}, respectively, while threat is defined in Chapter~\ref{threat.ch}.
+Chapters~\ref{threat.ch} and \ref{summary1.ch} consider some connections between the two concepts, and in particular, how frustration is more important than threat from the viewpoint of designing interventions.\footnote{Van Hooft's theory can also be seen as combining these two aspects.
+While it starts with frustration, threats to the person can be seen as frustration of certain long-term goals, as explained in more detail in Chapter~\ref{self.ch}. }

-Based on this dichotomy, this book will develop two computational definitions of suffering, one each for these two aspects.
-Frustration will be specifically dealt with in Chapters~\ref{planning.ch} and \ref{rpe.ch}, and the threat to the person (or ``self'') in Chapter~\ref{self.ch}.
-Chapter~\ref{self.ch} will also propose how the two aspects can be seen in a unified framework by seeing threats to the person as frustration of certain long-term goals, a bit in the same sense as van Hooft's theory.
 The emphasis in the following chapters is, obviously, on information processing.
 As already argued in the introduction, my main justification for talking about information-processing is that the framework of information-processing is a \textit{practically useful} way of describing suffering in the precise sense that it can tell us something about how to \textit{reduce} suffering.
 Information-processing is something that we can influence, something we can intervene on, so from a practical viewpoint, it is a very important aspect of suffering to investigate.
 Focusing on information-processing is also perfectly in line with the current emphasis on cognition in neuroscience and psychology; I see cognition as synonymous with information-processing.